Massimo d'Azeglio

-As Prime Minister, he consolidated the parliamentary system, getting the young king to accept his constitutional status, and worked hard for a peace treaty with Austria.
+As Prime Minister, d'Azeglio consolidated the parliamentary system, getting the young King Victor Emmanuel II to accept his constitutional status, and worked hard for a peace treaty with Austria.
 Although himself a Roman Catholic, he introduced freedom of worship, supported public education, and sought to reduce the power of the clergy in local political affairs.
-As senator, following the annexation of the United Provinces of Central Italy, Azeglio attempted to reconcile the Vatican with the new Italian Kingdom.
-His brother Luigi Taparelli d'Azeglio was a Jesuit priest.
+As a senator, following the annexation of the United Provinces of Central Italy, d'Azeglio attempted to solve the Roman Question through reconciliation between the Vatican and the new Italian Kingdom.
+His brother was a Jesuit priest.

 Early life

 Massimo Taparelli, Marquis d'Azeglio, was born in Turin on 24 October 1798.
 He was descended from an ancient and noble Piedmontese family.
-His father, Cesare d'Azeglio, an officer in the Piedmontese army, held a high position at court.
+His father, Cesare d'Azeglio, an officer in the Royal Sardinian Army, held a high position at court.
 On the return of Pope Pius VII to Rome after the abdication of Napoleon, Cesare was sent as special envoy to the Holy See and took his son, then sixteen years of age, with him as an extra attaché.
 Young Massimo was given a commission in a cavalry regiment, which he soon relinquished on account of his health.
 During his residence in Rome, Massimo acquired a love for art and music and decided to become a painter, to the horror of his conservative, aristocratic family.
 His father reluctantly consented, and Massimo settled in Rome, devoting himself to art.